Joseph J. Frank, MS, MPHRegional Hospital President, East Region, Penn State Health

-Joseph Frank serves as interim regional president of both Penn State Health St. Joseph Medical Center and the new Penn State Health Lancaster Medical Center, scheduled to open in 2022.
+Joseph Frank serves as regional hospital president for Penn State Health’s East Region, which includes Penn State Health St. Joseph Medical Center and the new Penn State Health Lancaster Medical Center, scheduled to open in 2022.

 He provides executive-level leadership for the two hospitals in Berks and Lancaster counties, driving operations, growth and coordination across each region.
 He oversees the continued development of the Lancaster Medical Center, its staffing plans, recruitment of its leadership team and planning for its clinical services.
 He also develops and maintains strong relationships with local referring physicians in private practice.

 Prior to joining Penn State Health’s senior management team in 2018, Frank held a variety of leadership roles in entrepreneurial health care ventures.
 He was CEO of The Heart Group, a Lancaster cardiology practice acquired by Lancaster General Health, and CEO of Valley Forge Dental, where he developed and operated 90 multispecialty dental practices in nine states.

 As senior vice president for Surgical Care Affiliates, Frank oversaw the company’s growth from a single surgery center in Lancaster to 79 facilities in 39 states.

 Frank earned a master’s degree in public health from the University of Pittsburgh.
 In addition, he holds a master’s degree from West Virginia University and a bachelor’s degree from Shippensburg University.Biography